-After key role in Gaza cease-fire, Egypt’s Sissi looks to ease tensions with Biden
+Once snubbed by Biden, Egypt's Sissi uses Gaza cease-fire role to prove his relevance

 Then, the Israeli-Palestinian conflict erupted again.
 Sissi seized an opportunity.

-Egypt is one of the only regional powers with close contacts with both the Israelis and Hamas, the militant group governing Gaza, relationships nurtured carefully over the years.
+Egypt is one of the only regional powers that has close contacts with both the Israelis and Hamas, the militant group governing Gaza, relationships nurtured carefully over the years.

-On Thursday, Isreal and Hamas agreed to a cease-fire that Egypt has a key role in brokering.
+On Thursday, Israel and Hamas agreed to a cease-fire that Egypt had a key role in brokering.

 For many analysts and diplomats, the only clear winner of the latest conflagration between Israelis and Palestinians appeared to be Sissi.

-“Facing statements about the declining importance of the Egypt in Middle East politics, President Sissi has shown that Egypt and he himself are important,” said Mustafa Kamel el-Sayed, a political science professor at Cairo University.
+“Facing statements about the declining importance of Egypt in Middle East politics, President Sissi has shown that Egypt and he himself are important,” said Mustafa Kamel el-Sayed, a political science professor at Cairo University.
 “He demonstrated to the U.S. that he could be an effective actor on the Middle East scene.”

 Some U.S. lawmakers have called for cuts to the $1.3 billion in annual military assistance to Egypt, seeking greater pressure for human rights improvements.
-Egypt’s hand in the truce could shift the narrative in Washington, said analysts.
+Egypt’s hand in the truce could shift the narrative in Washington, analysts said.

 After the cease-fire announcement, Biden expressed his “sincere gratitude” to Sissi and his mediation team for playing “such a critical role in this diplomacy.”
-Hours earlier, during a phone call between Biden and Sissi, they agreed to “stay closely in touch,” according to the White House statement.
+Hours earlier, during a phone call, Biden and Sissi agreed to “stay closely in touch,” according to a White House statement.

-There was no mention in the statement of any discussion of human rights abuses and clampdowns on political and media freedoms by Sissi’s regime.
+There was no mention in the statement of any discussion of human rights abuses or clampdowns on political and media freedoms by Sissi’s regime.

-In a series of tweets Friday, Sissi expressed his happiness at receiving Biden’s phone call and thanked him for his role “in the success of the Egyptian cease-fire initiative.”
+In a series of tweets Friday, Sissi expressed his happiness at receiving Biden’s call and thanked him for his role “in the success of the Egyptian cease-fire initiative.”

-“This confirms the depth and strength of the strategic relations between Egypt and the United States,” tweeted Sissi, saying that he hopes for more cooperation.
+“This confirms the depth and strength of the strategic relations between Egypt and the United States,” tweeted Sissi, saying he hopes for more cooperation.

-Other European and regional leaders also called Sissi in appreciation — a nod to Egypt’s decades-old position as stabilizing force in the Middle East even as Sissi’s regime is widely considered the most repressive in Egypt’s modern history.
+Other European and regional leaders also called Sissi in appreciation — a nod to Egypt’s decades-old position as a stabilizing force in the Middle East even as Sissi’s regime is widely considered the most repressive in Egypt’s modern history.

 “I believe the only real winner of this round of violence was Egypt and its president [Sissi] who got a call long awaited for,” tweeted Mohamed Elmenshawy, a columnist for the Egyptian daily Al Shorouk News, referring to the conversation with Biden.
 “All other parties ended up winning nothing.”